steeve/cross-compiler/README.rst

 4. ``dockcross bash -c '$CC test/C/hello.c -o hello'``: Build the *hello.c* file with the compiler identified with the ``CC`` environmental variable in the build environment.
-5. ``dockcross bash``: Run an interactive shell in the build environment.
+5. ``dockcross --args -it bash``: Run an interactive shell in the build environment.

 Note that commands are executed verbatim.
 If any shell processing for environment variable expansion or redirection is required, please use